CrazyDo/MicrobeMiseq/mothur2oligo/README.md

 This is a shell script for transforming mothur output to appropriate format for A. murat Eren's oligotyping pipeline.
 To successfully run this script, follow the instructions below.

+## Files:
 You will need access to the following mothur files to run this script.
-The examples of file names pertain to the Miseq SOP
+The examples of file names pertain to the Mothur Miseq SOP
-	- taxonomy file: stability.trim.contigs.good.unique.good.filter.unique.precluster.pick.pds.wang.taxonomy
+	- **taxonomy file:** stability.trim.contigs.good.unique.good.filter.unique.precluster.pick.pds.wang.taxonomy
-	- group file: stability.contigs.good.groups
+	- **group file:** stability.contigs.good.groups
-	- names file: stability.trim.contigs.good.names
+	- **names file:** stability.trim.contigs.good.names
-	- fasta file: stability.trim.contigs.good.unique.good.filter.fasta
+	- **fasta file:** stability.trim.contigs.good.unique.good.filter.fasta

+## Steps:

 1) Copy all the mothur files listed above into the same directory as this one
 2) Edit getlineage.mothur and fill in the appropriate file names and locations